 While strolling this Japanese-inspired garden, you will see flowering cherry trees, rhododendrons, water lilies, Japanese irises and of course, azaleas.
 One of the oldest plants in the garden is a weeping hemlock near the main bridge that was moved from its original location in 1957 with financial assistance than none other than John D. Rockefeller Jr.

 I may have a black thumb, but I always enjoy photographing in botanical gardens.
 It is a great time to play with focus and depth of field.
 Middle of the day is not typically a great time for photography, but with this kind of photography, the lighting can lend itself to interesting bokeh!
 A totally overcast day would be another great time to visit a botanical garden because overcast skies in landscape photos are boring!

 A suggested donation of $5 is requested for entrance.
 The gardens are open daily from sunrise to sunset from May until October.
 If you have the time during your visit to Mt.
 Desert Island, I recommend a stop at the Asticou Azalea Gardens!
 For more information visit gardenpreserve.org/asticou-azalea-garden..

-Thank you for stopping by!
-For more information about our Mainely Acadia trip, click here and be sure to check back next week for my next installment!
+Thanks for stopping by!
+Be sure to stop by next week when I share about our rainy day in Maine!
+Until then, you can check out the Mainely Acadia Trip Report to read about the rest of our trip!
+To read about some of our previous trips, click here.
 If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
 You can purchase prints on Etsy and Fine Art America.
 To see inside my camera bag, check out my Gear Page.
 For information about our new Guided Photography Tours, visit GuidedPhoto.com.